 In her spare time, Chloe can be found having fun with family and friends, camping, kayaking, fishing, hiking, and trying out tasty new recipes!

 Communications & Fundraising Coordinator

-Jorden recently finished up her final year of a Bachelor of Arts Honours Program studying Environmental Studies, with a minor in English Literature at Carleton University.
+Jorden recently graduated from Carleton University, with a Bachelor of Arts Honours in Environmental Studies, and a minor in English Literature.
 In autumn 2015, she began her time here at Watersheds Canada through participating in a practicum, primarily assisting with the Natural Edge Program.
-In the spring of 2016, she returned as a technician with the Natural Edge Program.
-She is currently working as the Communications and Fundraising Coordinator.
+In the spring of 2016, she returned as a technician with the Natural Edge Program and in late 2016 became the Communications and Fundraising Coordinator for the organization.

 Natural Edge Technician/Interim Love Your Lake Coordinator

 Emily is an avid fisher, hunter, and gardener.
 She prefers to spend her time outdoors and live off the land as much as possible.
 Emily’s love for the environment was sparked while working at a health food store in Ottawa, where she learned the importance of a healthy environment.

 Emily graduated the Environmental Studies program with honours at Algonquin College last year.
 She plans to continue her schooling at University, studying Environmental Engineering.
 Emily is currently coordinating the Love Your Lake program.

 Brendan recently finished his studies, graduating from Trent University and Sir Sandford Fleming College

 with a degree and diploma in Ecological Restoration.
 In his fourth year, he completed his undergraduate thesis study on evaluating success of shoreline naturalization in Ontario.